skip to main content

 HUMIDITY

-Ghost Cacti do well in dry to average household humidity.
+Ghost Cacti do well in dry to average household humidity, being a native of arid climate regions.

 TEMPERATURE